Currently reading: The best pick-up trucks - driven, rated and ranked

 So where does that leave us?
 Despite the tax changes, a pick-up still makes a lot of sense if you need a durable vehicle that can carry and tow just about anything.

-Having tested the very latest pick-ups on sale, our favourite is the Ford Ranger.
-It’s reasonably priced, has an upmarket interior that is full of intuitive technology, and rides and handles like a large SUV
+Having tested all of the latest pick-ups on sale, our favourite is the Ford Ranger.
+It’s reasonably priced, has an upmarket interior full of intuitive technology and rides and handles like a large SUV

-But which other pick-up trucks you should consider?
+But which other pick-ups should you consider?
 Keep reading as we share our list of the best models in 2025.

 • Design9